UbiquityDotNET/Llvm.NET/docfx/articles/Samples/codegeneration.md

 provided in the [source tree](https://github.com/UbiquityDotNET/Llvm.NET/tree/master/Samples/CodeGenWithDebugInfo).

 This sample generates LLVM IR equivalent to what Clang will generate for a sample C file.
-While it doesn't parse the C File it does show all the steps and techniques for using Llvm.NET to generate the LLVM IR with debug information and ultimately the target machine code.
+While it doesn't parse the C File, this sample does show all the steps and techniques for using Llvm.NET to generate the LLVM IR with debug information and, ultimately, the target machine code.

 ## Example C Code
 The CodeGenWithDebugInfo sample will generate LLVM IR and machine code for the following sample "C" code.

+>[NOTE!]
-(This code file is provided in the source tree along with a script file to compile it for comparing output with Clang)
+>The C code file is provided in the source tree along with a script file to compile it for comparing output with Clang.
+>The current implementation was last compared with Clang 5 RC4 - any differences to the latest version of clang
+>are expected to be minor.
+Updating the sample to replicate the latest Clang version is left as an exercise for
+>the reader :grin:

 [!code-c[Main](../../../Samples/CodeGenWithDebugInfo/Support Files/test.c)]